Driven by

 Anatase – Patrik Heule

-It sounds like a fairy tale: under the uprooted roots of a fallen tree, Patrick Heule first found small rock crystals in the summer of 2012 in Val Punteglias (Grisons).
-When he took a closer look at them, he saw: they were covered with beautiful dark anatase.
+It sounds like a fairy tale: under the uprooted roots of a fallen tree, Patrick Heule first found small rock crystals in Val Punteglias (Graubünden) in the summer of 2012.
+When he took a closer look at them, he saw: they were covered with beautiful dark Anatas.

 Yves Donnet-Monay has been searching for minerals in the Upper Valais mountains for years.
-In August 2011, when he was walking with a colleague on an alpine pasture above Brig, searching the slopes with his eyes, he suddenly had a strange feeling in his stomach: ‘I knew there was something waiting for me up there on that ridge…’.
+In August 2011, while walking with a colleague on an alpine pasture above Brig and searching the slopes with his eyes, he suddenly had a strange feeling in his stomach: ‘I knew there was something waiting for me up there on that ridge…’.
 And indeed…

 Cölestin – Stefan Bättig

-Actually, Heinz Moser was a typical climber.
-Four thousand metre peaks he wanted to conquer.
-But years ago, when he found small, shiny black stones on the ground while climbing the Rimpfischhorn near Zermatt, he was captivated.
-He had found black grenade and has been a passionate crystal seeker ever since….
+Actually, Heinz Moser was a typical mountain climber.
+He wanted to conquer four-thousand-meter peaks.
+But when, years ago, while climbing the Rimpfischhorn near Zermatt, he found small, shiny black stones on the ground purely by chance, he was captivated.
+He had found black grenades and has been a passionate crystal seeker ever since….

 Even as a boy, Martin Andres was out and about in the mountains with his father, looking for the beautiful stones.
-He also travelled a lot in books.
-He wanted to know and understand what he found there.
-On one of his first solo walks, he made a spectacular first find: Armenite on the Wasenhorn.
+He also spent a lot of time in books.
+He wanted to know and understand what he was finding.
+Already on one of his first solo walks he succeeded in making a spectacular first find: Armenit on the Wasenhorn.

 Beauty